ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

 - **Lock and Mint –** Lock assets on the source chain and mint assets on the destination chain.
 - **Burn and Mint –** Burn assets on the source chain and mint assets on the destination chain.
-- **Atomic Swaps –** Swap assets on the source chain for assets on the destination chain.
+- **Atomic Swaps –** Swap assets on the source chain for assets on the destination chain with another party.

 ## Bridge types {#bridge-types}